actmd/abraham/README.md

 ## Defining your tours

-Define your tours in the `config/tours` directory.
+Define your tours in the `config/tours` directory corresponding to the views defined in your application.
 Its directory structure should mirror your application's controllers, and the tour files should mirror your actions/views.

 ```
 config/